Journal / Tea Education

 The Espresso of Tea

-Matcha is a traditional Japanese green tea powder produced by stone-milling a shade-grown green tea called tencha into a fine powder.
-Matcha has a rich cultural tradition as the tea prepared and revered during chanoyu–the mindful, artistic, Zen-inspired Japanese Tea Ceremony.
-Matcha is unique among teas in that when we drink matcha, we consume the fresh green tea leaf itself, ground and whisked up into an energizing, refreshing bowl.
+This traditional Japanese green tea powder is produced by stone-milling a shade-grown green tea called tencha into a fine powder.
+Matcha has a rich cultural tradition as the tea prepared and revered during chanoyu–the mindful, artistic, Zen-inspired Japanese Tea Ceremony

 Teahouse Matcha-image